 - “We have a project starting in 6 weeks, if we don’t have a couple of viable candidates in 4 weeks, I recommend we get outside agency recruiters involved.”

 - “Our budget is X, no signing bonus, no relocation bonus, etc.”

 - “Are we looking for a specific amount of education?”

-Being able to point back to pre set expectations will open a lot of eyes when the actual candidate is standing in front of interviewers with a price tag hanging around their neck.
-Setting expectations makes resetting them much easier.
+Being able to point back to preset expectations will open a lot of eyes when the actual candidate is standing in front of interviewers with a price tag hanging around their neck.
+Setting expectations will make resetting them much easier.

 I wish I had this conversation in my early years:

 Hiring Manager: “We want skill sets X, Y, Z and A with large company experience and we want to pay 55K a year.
 They need to be able to assume a leadership position in the next 6 – 9 months.”

 HRNasty: “I can get you 2 of the skill sets you are looking for at 55K a year in 6 weeks.
 I can get you 3 of the skills at 65K in 6 weeks or at 55K in 8 weeks.
 I can get you all 4 skill sets but it will cost you 80K which is 45% more than we budgeted.
 It will probably take 8 weeks.
 If you want them well dressed, we need to throw in a wardrobe bonus”.

 Hopefully the above clarifies not only what happens behind the scenes for Hiring Managers and candidates, but how the illusion of miscommunication can be reduced.